waltergarciaguirre/Suggestions/README.md

-# Sugguestions
+# Suggestions
-Sugguestions is a Angular Application for providing experiances based off location, time, and transportation.
+Suggestions is a Angular Application for providing experiances based off location, time, and transportation.